 To view sample menus, click here.
 A selection of complimentary beverages includes water, soft drinks, tea and coffee.
 Alcoholic beverages are available for purchase on board.

 For travel planning, boarding begins at 6:00pm.
 Please plan your flights accordingly so that you may board as close to this time as possible.
 We recommend arriving the day before to avoid any same day travel stresses.
-The Hurghada Marriott Beach Resort offers day passes* for $20 USD and day rooms** for $65 USD for those who are arriving on Monday well before the 6:00 pm boarding time.
+The Hurghada Marriott Beach Resort offers day passes* and day rooms** for those who are arriving on Monday well before the 6:00pm boarding time.
+Click on the hotel’s link for pricing.

 * Use of the beach, swimming pool and facilities.